Download important forms, check our processes and answer any quick questions your committee might have

 For any trips (activities requiring travel outside of Sheffield), you must complete a risk assessment and a trip registration form.
 Risk assessments and trip forms must be submitted to email@example.com within the following time frames: Single day trip or event - 3 working days' notice; Overnight trip in the UK - 5 working days' notice; Trip abroad - 10 working days' notice.

-You may find the trip planning flowchart helpful in planning your trip.
 Large costs, including accommodation, should be requested through the Societies Team a minimum of 3 weeks in advance.
 Any trips or accommodation not booked through SHSU will cause the Society to be liable for costs and may lead to disciplinary action.
 Please refer to the finance section above for full details on financial and booking procedures.

 If you want to organise a trip abroad for your society, it is strongly recommended that you go through a tour operator.
 This offers you some extra protection, and makes it significantly easier to plan!
 Why not have a look at our trips abroad guidelines for useful tips?